Note, 7/2018: You’ll find all the colors listed below on my resources page, located here.

 When people think of painting something to look like wood, the first thought is “what colors should I use?”
 Perfectly logical.

-Unfortunately, like so much great art, just looking at it won’t answer the question “what colors were used?”.
+Unfortunately, like so much great art, just looking at it won’t answer that question.

 Great Art is Magic